Sacramento-San Joaquin Delta Levees

 The Sacramento-San Joaquin Delta’s vulnerability to natural disaster has been highlighted by scientific analyses calculating the probability of levee failure from floods or earthquakes.

-Hurricane Katrina, for instance, demonstrated the level of destruction that could be unleashed by a series of breached levees.
+Hurricane Katrina in 2005, for instance, demonstrated the level of destruction that could be unleashed by a series of breached levees.
 Although levee vulnerability in California’s Delta is not easy to quantify, it is estimated that multiple levee breaches are very likely in the event of a large earthquake.
 Similarly, California’s capital, Sacramento, is one of the most at-risk cities for a major flood in the United States.

 Following significant floods in 1986, California’s legislature enacted the Delta Flood Control Protection Act to improve funding for levee maintenance and repair.
 The flood protection act provided $12 million a year for 10 years for levee improvements, and developed flood control plans for eight western Delta islands and the communities of Thornton and Walnut Grove.